How Deal Competitor Tracker Automates Competitive Intelligence

 Tier: Tier 1 Reasoning

-the primary reasoning model generates a comprehensive battle card: executive summary, per-dimension analysis with CTL scores (1-10), aggregate CTL classification (HIGH/MEDIUM/LOW), 3-5 talk tracks tied to research evidence, objection handlers with acknowledge-bridge-differentiate pattern, win themes, and competitive landmines.
+the primary reasoning model generates a detailed battle card: executive summary, per-dimension analysis with CTL scores (1-10), aggregate CTL classification (HIGH/MEDIUM/LOW), 3-5 talk tracks tied to research evidence, objection handlers with acknowledge-bridge-differentiate pattern, win themes, and competitive landmines.
 All contextualized to the specific deal stage and value.

 Step 4: Formatter